 BAILEY’S UNDERSTANDING OF WHO HER TIBETAN WAS

-My present understanding is that Bailey first became aware of the person known as the Tibetan, or Djwal Khul (D.K.), through her connection to the Theosophical Society.
-At the time D.K. was one of the Theosophical Masters, who are said to be evolved and realized men who mainly lived near or in the Himalayas.
-Though not all Theosophical writers agree that D.K. was even a “Tibetan”, Bailey clearly understood that he was.
-I have even heard that Helena Blavatsky, who first shared the notion of Masters with the West, referred to D.K. as “that little boy” and there is some question as to whether she herself thought him to be as evolved as the other Masters around her.
+In general it is safe to say that Bailey first became aware of the person known as the Tibetan, or Djwal Khul (D.K.), through her connection to the Theosophical Society.
+At the time D.K. was one of the Theosophical Masters, who were said to be evolved and realized men in physical human bodies who mainly lived near or in the Himalayas.
+Helena Blavatsky, who first shared the notion of Masters with the West, referred to D.K. as “that little boy” and there are some assertions that Blavatsky did not believe that D.K. was as evolved as the other Masters around her.

-Ironically, when we look at the name Djwal Khul we discover that it is not at all a Tibetan name.
-Though, supposedly even Bailey claims he was known by a variety of different names.
-One name I heard him referred to once was Aryasangha, though this may be another blind, because this name simply means the “noble community.”
-(Note: Please go to the end of this post for my analysis on what the name Djwal Khul may mean and where the name may have really come from).
+Though Bailey clearly believed that D.K. was a Tibetan lama, ironically, when we look at the name Djwal Khul we discover that it is not at all a Tibetan name.
+True Bailey claims he was known by a variety of different names.
+One name the Theosophical Society used to refer to D.K. was Aryasangha, though this may be another blind, because this name simply means the “noble community.”
+(Note: Please go to the end of this post for my analysis on what the name Djwal Khul may really mean and where the name may have come from).

-Bailey asserts then that her Tibetan was a real man who lived in a physical body and who was the head of a Tibetan lamasery near the borders of Tibet.
+In her Unfinished Autobiography, Bailey asserts that her Tibetan was a real man who lived in a physical body and who was the head of a Tibetan lamasery near the borders of Tibet in the region of Shigatse.
 She also claims to have received letters and packages from him in the mail.
 For example, she has this to say in response to famed psychologist, Carl Jung, who doubted if her Tibetan was real or not.
 “I have been told that Jung takes the position that the Tibetan is my personified higher self and Alice A. Bailey is the lower self.
 Some of these days (if I ever have the pleasure of meeting him) I will ask him how my personified higher self can send me parcels all the way from India, for that is what He has done” (The Unfinished Autobiography, p.
 165).

 After this statement in her book Bailey goes on to illustrate how a friend of Bailey’s, Mr. Henry Carpenter, was trying to get into Tibet to reach the Masters on Bailey’s behalf.
 Though he was not given permission to come into Tibet from India, an Tibetan abbot crossed the border near the Tibetan town of Gyanste to greet him.
 Mr. Carpenter states that this Tibetan abbot then inquired about Alice Bailey’s Arcane school and asked Mr. Carpenter to deliver some incense to her.
 Until recently this about all we knew about Alice Bailey’s Tibetan.